ehharding/Angular-Laws/.github/README.md

 ```

 ## Getting Your Changes Integrated Into The Project
-For now, all contributors are simply pushing their changes to the [main](https://github.com/ehharding/Pocket-Fic/tree/main) GitHub branch.
-Of course, in the future, this could
+For now, all contributors are simply pushing their changes to the [main](https://github.com/ehharding/Angular-Laws/tree/main) GitHub branch.
+Of course, in the future, this
-conceivably be more of a pull-commits-into-main situation.
+could conceivably be more of a pull-commits-into-main situation.

-To be allowed to push to the `main` branch, you must first have the "Direct Access" permission in the Pocket Fic repository.
+To be allowed to push to the `main` branch, you must first have the "Direct Access" permission in the Angular Laws repository.
 After this is given, you will then need to
 configure your local Git client to use a GPG key to communicate securely with the GitHub server.
 The first step in this process (after being given access) is to generate a
 4,096 bit RSA key.
 To do this, from a CLI: